jerryorr/sundry.jerryorr.com/_posts/2024-11-15-git-bisect.md

 [commit message]
 ```

-So by testing just 11 commits, I've found the needle in a 2,088 commit haystack.
-Turns out the bug was introduced about one month and 767 commits ago.
+So by testing **just 11 commits**, I've found the needle in a 2,088 commit haystack.
+Turns out the bug was introduced about **one month** and **767 commits** ago.

-Once again, `git bisect` saved me a ton of time, even when subtracting the time I spent writing up this post!
+Once again, `git bisect` saved me a ton of time... even when subtracting the time I spent writing up this post!